cvonk/CALalarm/README.md

 - Optional frosting spray (e.g.  Rust-Oleum Frosted Glass Spray Paint)
 - Glass glue (e.g. Loctite Glass Glue)

 The Data-in of the LED circle should be driven with 5V +/- 0.5V, but we seem to get away with using the 3.3V output from ESP32 with 470 Ohms in series.
 To be safe, you should use a level shifter.

-The software is a symbiosis betweeen a Google Script and firmware running on the ESP32.
+The software is a symbiosis betweeen a Google Apps Script and firmware running on the ESP32.
+The script reads events from your Google Calendar and presents them as JSON to the ESP32 device.

 ## Pulls calendar data using Google script